Sentencing in England and Wales: Discretionary life sentences

-Home Detention Curfew
+Home detention curfew

 Offenders may be released from prison on the condition that a curfew condition is imposed, which is enforced by electronic tagging.
 Originally introduced in 1999 in the Crime and Disorder Act 1998, the relevant provisions are contained in the Criminal Justice Act 2003.
 Under these rules, an offender may be released before the normal point at which they would be released (usually at the halfway point during their sentence).

 There is no automatic right to a home detention curfew—unlike automatic release on licence, it is a discretionary power.
 A number of categories of offending (particularly sexual offences) are automatically excluded by statute, and offenders must pass a risk assessment before being granted release under these provisions.
 The maximum amount of time which can be spent under home detention curfew is 180 days, and the minimum is two weeks.
 If a home detention curfew is not granted, an offender must serve half their sentence before being automatically released.
 Once granted, an offender can be recalled for breach of the curfew condition, breach of other conditions, or if they pose a threat to public safety.
 Home detention curfew orders were introduced to aid prisoners structure their lives and help to reduce recidivism rates.